chandrasg/chandrasg.github.io/_pages/group.md

 {% include base_path %}

 ### Open Positions
-We currently have open positions for students currently enrolled at Penn to work on a COVID-19 contact tracing project for the state of Pennsylvania in collaboration with the [Center for Health Incentives and Behavioral Economics](https://chibe.upenn.edu/).
+We have open positions for students currently enrolled at Penn to work on a COVID-19 contact tracing project for the state of Pennsylvania in collaboration with the [Center for Health Incentives and Behavioral Economics](https://chibe.upenn.edu/).
 The positions involve building a web-scraper, bash scripting, and basic NLP/ML; and around 10-15 hours/week.
 Please reach out to me *sharathg [at] cis [dot] upenn [dot] edu* if you're interested!

 ## Group
 ### Current